sujeev/worker-monitor/README.md

 NOTE: If you wish to create a new admin, you will have to create it from the Rails console

+to access the workers list, use the NavBar link.

 ### Worker module ###

 to access the worker module use the following url: